How to Plant Zoysia Grass Plugs

 People sometimes ask us about planting Zoysia grass plugs instead of covering their project area with Zoysia sod.
 The reasoning here is that they can save money by purchasing fewer pieces of sod.
 Instead they would cut the pieces of sod into squares or plugs and then space those plugs around their project area, hoping that the Zoysia grass would grow to fill in the spaces between the plugs.

 Our advice is don’t do this.
 Zoysia is a slow growing grass and very soon you’ll be battling weeds growing between your Zoysia grass plugs.
 We grow Zoysia grass from plugs on our farm, but we’re skilled at combatting those weeds and we have chemicals that we can use as trained applicators that you can’t use as a homeowner.
-Here’s more from Michael Romine, Owner of Houston Grass South.
+Here’s more from Michael Romine, Owner of Houston Grass.

 Summary of How to Plant Zoysia Grass Plugs